grid5000/g5k-api/README.md

         $ cap package HOST=...
         $ cap package HOST=griffon-71.nancy.user SSH_KEY=~/.ssh/id_userg5k

-  With vagrant (copy your ssh public key into the root account of the VM):
+  With vagrant (copy your ssh public key into the root account of the VM if the automated vagrant provisioning script hasn't (see higher)):

         $ cap package HOST=root@192.168.2.10 NOPROXY=true
+        $ cap package USE_VAGRANT=true NOPROXY=true

 ## Releasing and Installing and new version